pikvm/pikvm/docs/auth.md

     2. **Make sure that NTP is running otherwise you will not be able to access** (`timedatectl` command).
         The timezone doesn't matter.

-    3. Install the `Google Authenticator` app to your mobile device ([iOS](https://apps.apple.com/us/app/google-authenticator/id388497605), [Android](https://play.google.com/store/apps/details?id=com.google.android.apps.authenticator2)).
+    3. Install the **Google Authenticator** app to your mobile device ([iOS](https://apps.apple.com/us/app/google-authenticator/id388497605), [Android](https://play.google.com/store/apps/details?id=com.google.android.apps.authenticator2)).
 It will generate one-time access codes.

     4. Create a secret for one-time codes on PiKVM:
-       ```
+       ```console
        [root@pikvm ~]# rw
        [root@pikvm ~]# kvmd-totp init
        [root@pikvm ~]# ro
        ```

-    5. Run the `Google Authenticator` and scan the QR code.
+    5. Run the Google Authenticator and scan the QR code.

     6. Now, on the PiKVM login page, you will need to add 6 digits to the `2FA code` field.